a2stuff/a2d/.github/ISSUE_TEMPLATE/selector-bug-report.md

 ---
 name: Selector bug report
-about: Create a report to help us improve
+about: Report a problem with the Selector app
-title: ''
+title: Title (ten words or less)
-labels: bug, Selector
+labels: Selector, bug
 assignees: ''

 ---